jaydengong17/jaydengong17.github.io/_posts/2023-12-8-Intuition-Exponents.md

 {% include latex.html %}

-I made this to help people gain intuition for some math.
+I want to write this post to help people gain a bit of intuition for some math formulas we are learning at school.
-Specifically, I noticed that the way that my school math class taught math was the formulas way, where we just memorize a lot of formulas without actually knowing how they work.
+Specifically, I noticed that my classmates often memorize all the formulas without actually learning why they work.
-Because of that, I decided to do this to explain the reasoning behind all of the formulas.
-This series will go along with what is taught in class right now.
+I will try to make this series go along with what is taught in class right now.

 Formulas we memorized this class: